 Make your own way to Mestre on the mainland of Venice.
 On arrival at the first hotel you will be given your hotel vouchers, route information and maps.
 From here it is easy to venture into the famous canal city for your own personal exploration – note that bikes (like cars) are not allowed on the island.
-The city of Venice will captivate you with its splendour.
+The city of Venice will captivate you with its splendour and history.

 This morning you will meet with a local representative who will describe the tour, deliver your bikes and answer any of your questions.
 After a short cycle you take the ferry and then the vaporetto, passing in front of Piazza San Marco, to Punta Sabbioni.
-From here you cycle towards Caorle along the Venetian Adriatic coast, with numerous opportunities for a refreshing bathe in the sea.
+From here you cycle towards Caorle along the Venetian Adriatic coast, with numerous opportunities for a refreshing swim in the sea.
 Overnight on the outskirts of Jesolo/Caorle.

 Today you will leave the sea behind and head north towards the Julian Alps.
 You will be passing through an area with a multitude of 'Valli da pesca' (stretches of lagoon enclosed by earthen dikes where extensive fish farming is practised) and 'casoni' (constructions used by fisherman in the past during fishing season.)
 Continue to the town of Portogruaro, one of the main centres in the 'Serenissima Republic of Venice' period.
 This town is still impressive today with its glorious 'palazzi' or palaces.